Walt Grealis: Music career

 He entered the music industry in 1960 after leaving policing and trying various careers in the late 1950s.
 He founded Canadian music industry magazine RPM in February 1964, publishing weekly for most of its existence until November 2000.

 With partner Stan Klees, the Gold Leaf Awards were founded to honour Canadian music industry achievements.
 From 1964 to 1969, winners were announced in RPM at the end of each year.
 In 1970, this was expanded to a formal ceremonial event and renamed to Juno Awards later that year.

 Honours

 Grealis was appointed an Officer of the Order of Canada in 1993.
 In 1999, Grealis was inducted into the Canadian Country Music Hall of Fame.
 At the Juno Awards of 2004, he was posthumously honoured with the music industry achievement award named the Walt Grealis Special Achievement Award.

 Later life

-Grealis, a non-smoker, died at Klees' residence in 2004 following several years of lung cancer.
+Grealis, a non-smoker, died at his home in 2004 following several years of lung cancer.